Simone Rota: Philippines

 Rota received his first call up for the Philippines national football team in February 2014, making his international debut in a friendly match against Malaysia on 1 March 2014.
 He scored his first international goal in the 2014 AFC Challenge Cup group stage match against Laos on 22 May 2014.

-In August 2016 Rota suffered a serious ACL tear that would rule him out for the rest of the year, including the 2016 AFF Championship in which the Philippines are the host.
+In August 2016 Rota suffered a serious ACL tear that would rule him out for the rest of the year, including the 2016 AFF Championship in which the Philippines were the host.

 Personal life

-Since his return to the Philippines in 2014 Rota makes a point of volunteering at the orphanage where he grew up.
+Since his return to the Philippines in 2014, Rota makes a point of volunteering at the orphanage where he grew up.
 Rota is an A.C.
 Milan fan, and although he fluently speaks Italian, he has difficulty speaking English and Filipino.
 Rota has multiple tattoos, including the outline of the Philippines archipelago and the names of his sister, adopted mother and father on his right forearm and a prayer and Sister May's name on his left forearm.

-Rota's biography has been depicted in the film Journeyman Finds Home: The Simone Rota Story which was directed by Albert Almendralejo and Maricel Cariaga.
+Rota's biography has been depicted in the film Journeyman Finds Home: The Simone Rota Story, which was directed by Albert Almendralejo and Maricel Cariaga.